Bahrain 1920X1080

 Country risk in Bahrain is high.
 The OECD country credit grade is 6, indicating a high chance the country will be unable or unwilling to meet its external debt obligations.
 The three major ratings agencies have sub-investment grade sovereign credit ratings.

 The risk of expropriation is low to moderate.
-The US investment climate states that there have been no reported cases of expropriation.
-Bahrain’s involvement in international trade agreements and investment treaties protects foreign investors from expropriation, expect those for a public purpose.
+The US investment climate statements indicate that there have been no reported cases of expropriation in recent years.
+Bahrain’s involvement in international trade agreements and investment treaties, as evidenced in US-Bahrain agreements, can protect foreign investors from expropriation, except those for a public purpose.

 Political risk is moderate to high and includes risks related to escalation of regional geopolitical tensions that could hinder trade and investment.
 Social and religious tensions pose security and economic risks.